Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 As NAR members, we’re bound by the Code of Ethics, particularly Article 11, which addresses valuations.
 Ensure your CMAs are credible, supported by relevant evidence, and appropriate for their intended use.

 A well-crafted CMA does more than estimate valueโ€”it positions you as a knowledgeable professional who brings facts, not guesswork, to the table.
 It shows clients you’ve invested time understanding their property, their market, and their goals.
-And ultimately, it empowers them to make confident, informed decisions.

 About the Author: This guide draws on best practices from the National Association of Realtors, industry-leading education providers, and experienced real estate professionals who understand that accurate pricing is the cornerstone of successful transactions.